 Some gold coins also have an intrinsic value because they are rare, have a small mintage or are historically valuable.
 Numismatic gold coins often include antique and commemorative pieces that sell above the value of their gold.
 Collectors and investors pay over the value for these coins as demand and history dictate.

 You will find that the price paid for perfectly well-preserved gold coins, in mint condition, is more than for a coin with scratches, damage, or wear.
-Coins from organizations like PCGS or NGC carry more validity and a higher value.
+Coins from organisations like PCGS or NGC carry more validity and a higher value.
 Buyers look for authentic coins because they take away counterfeits and assure quality and originality.

 There are types of gold coins: knowing them can help you determine their value.\

 Bullion coins are mostly bought for their gold content rather than rarity.
-They are minted by governments, and thus authenticity and high purity, usually 22K or 24K, are guaranteed.
+They are minted by governments, and thus, authenticity and high purity, usually 22K or 24K, are guaranteed.
 Examples include the Canadian Maple Leaf and American Eagle.
 Their price is directly tied to the current gold market value, making them ideal investments.

 Numismatic coins are scarce, historic gold coins.
 The prices of such coins are determined by elements like age, minting error, and low production, which at times surpass the price of the commodity in gold value.
 Collectors and investors do pursue these coins because they tend to carry large premiums above standard bullion coins by virtue of their unique characteristics.